Public, independent P-12 school, Queensland.

 In 2017, my daughter began Year 1 wearing the boys’ uniform (that we were all pretending was gender neutral).
 On day two, as she was approaching the girls’ toilets, she was stopped by an older girl and told that she had to use the boys’ toilets as she was in the boys’ uniform.

 For me, that was the last straw.
 I realised that I could no longer be a part of that school community, and my children left that school.
-They now attend a school where girls can choose between wearing a dress, skort or shorts.
+They now attend a school where girls can choose between wearing a dress, skort, shorts or long pants.
 It turns out it’s not that hard to allow girls choices.